Formal steps for beginning your doctorate

 Enrollment as a doctoral candidate at Heidelberg University

-After you have been admitted to your faculty as a doctoral candidate, you must enroll at the university.
+After you have been admitted to your faculty as a doctoral candidate, you must apply for admission and enroll at the university.
 Due to recent changes in the Baden-Württemberg state law governing higher education, the following rules apply to enrollment as of April 1, 2018:

 - All doctoral candidates who were admitted to their faculties on or after April 1, 2018 must enroll at the university.